Regulatory6 min read

 State-Level Variations

-While the FDA's Category 1 reclassification sets the federal baseline, individual states retain authority over compounding pharmacy regulations and telehealth prescribing rules.
+While federal compounding rules set the floor, each state still controls its own pharmacy and telehealth rules.
 Most states have aligned their regulations with the federal framework, but there are exceptions worth noting.

 Some states impose additional requirements on compounding pharmacies, such as enhanced reporting or more frequent inspections.
 A few states have restrictions on which practitioners can prescribe compounded medications via telehealth, or require an initial in-person visit before a telehealth provider can prescribe.
 These rules vary and can change, so patients should verify the specific requirements in their state.